Rs-appez/windofman/README.md

 # Windofman

-A light tool for ordering and switch between multiple dofus window on linux
+A light tool for ordering and switch between multiple dofus windows on linux

 ## Requirements